-The Integrated Community Wellness Center is part of a comprehensive effort to integrate behavioral health with physical health.
-The Primary Contractor and its BH-MCO must comply with the requirements contained in Appendix A.
+The Department has been awarded a federal demonstration grant under section 223 of the Protecting Access to Medicare Act of 2014 (H.R.4302).
+The grant is part of a comprehensive effort to integrate behavioral health with physical health.
+The Primary Contractor and its BH-MCO will comply with the requirements contained in Appendix A.

-The Primary Contractor and its BH-MCO must pay the ICWC the Prospective Payment System payment rate, designated in the DHS-issued ICWC Rate Letter, for individuals who are ICWC members and who received an ICWC-covered service.
-The Primary Contractor and its BH-MCO will comply with the additional requirements contained in Appendix A when the ICWC is located in the Primary Contractor's county(s) covered under their HC BH Agreement.
+The Primary Contractor and its BH-MCO will pay the CCBHC the Prospective Payment System payment rate, designated in the DHS-issued CCBHC Rate Letter, for individuals who are CCBHC members and who received a CCBHC-covered service during the Section 223 Demonstration program.
+The Primary Contractor and its BH-MCO will comply with the additional requirements contained in Appendix A when the CCBHC is located in the Primary Contractor's county(s) covered under their HC BH Agreement.